massoncheg/forgejo-docs/docs/admin/installation-binary.md

 ## Forgejo's web-based configuration

-You should now be able to access Forgejo in your local web browser, so open http://git.example.com:3000/.
+Access the Forgejo web UI by opening `http://localhost:3000/` in your local web browser.
+Replace `localhost` with the server's local IP address if necessary.

 If it doesn't work: